RaajRemesh/arser/readme.md

 ### Running myapp.ts

 The top-level class marked with an empty `@action` is your default action class.
-When running your program, if you don't specify an action from that class, it will use the default, itself, and it will look for any options, there.
-If inheriting from BaseDefaultClass, the default options include `--help` and `--version`.
+When running your program, if you don't specify an action from that class, it will use the default, and it will look for any options, there.
+If inheriting from BaseDefaultClass, the `--help` option is included and displays some default help text constructed from your models.

 ```console
 ubuntu@home:~$ myapp --help